Cat Dental Care

 - Tartar and Calculus

 Most dental disease starts with tartar and calculus buildup.
-It is the main issue that cat parents should look out for since it is the easiest to deal with and can lead to much deeper problems.
-All cats have a layer of bacteria that coats their teeth, called plaque.
+It is the main issue that cat parents should look out for since it is the easiest to deal with and can lead to much deeper problems if left unresolved.
+All cats have a layer of bacteria called plaque that coats their teeth.
 Most of the plaque is removed naturally throughout the day by your cat’s tongue, the action of eating, or by you brushing it away.
 Plaque that isn’t removed mineralizes and turns to tartar and calculus.
 These are much harder to remove and usually require some veterinary intervention.
 When you notice a yellowish or brownish tinge to your cat’s teeth or a buildup near the gum line, then that is tartar and calculus.

 - Periodontal Disease

-If gingivitis is left untreated it can lead to periodontal disease, which is the infection and inflammation of the ligaments and bone that surround the tooth.
-Periodontal disease is irreversible and usually results in loss of the tooth and possibly abscesses or bone infections in the jaw.
+If gingivitis is left untreated, it can lead to periodontal disease, which is an infection and inflammation of the ligaments and bone that surround the tooth.
+Periodontal disease is irreversible, and it usually results in loss of the tooth and possibly abscesses or bone infections in the jaw.

 - Tooth Resorption

-This is similar to cavities in people, however the cause is unknown.
-Tooth resorption starts with a break down in the hard surfaces of the tooth exposing the sensitive pulp to the oral cavity.
+This is similar to cavities in people, but the cause is unknown.
+Tooth resorption starts with a break-down in the hard surfaces of the tooth exposing the sensitive pulp to the oral cavity.
 It is a very painful process that typically results in needing to remove the tooth.